Best Budget Rice Cookers Under $100

 How budget machines actually perform

-A $60 rice cooker will out-cook your stovetop every time.
-A $100 machine will handle brown rice better than the $60 model and do it with fewer surprises.
+A $60 machine like the Aroma ARC-3000 will out-cook your stovetop every time.
+A $100 machine like the Cuckoo CR-0675F will handle brown rice better and do it with fewer surprises.
 The jump from $100 to $150+ matters less unless you care about speed or texture consistency.

 Good use cases for budget models